farcasterxyz/contracts/docs/docs.md

 ## 1.4.
 Key Gateway

 The Key Gateway is the user-facing contract responsible for adding new keys to the Key Registry.
-While IdRegistry defines the rules of key addition and deletion, the Key Gateway is responsible for the the actual addition logic.
+While IdRegistry defines the rules of key addition and deletion, the Key Gateway is responsible for the actual addition logic.

 ### Invariants